Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_trees.md

 As you can see from the plot, the entropy loss will bring a reduction on the loss after we split the parent region.
 This is because entropy function is strictly concave.

-Let's see an example of growing a classification tree.
+Let's see an example of growing a classification tree using Gini index as the loss function.
 Let's imagine we have a 2D space where some classified points are plotted.
 Such a plot can be show below.

 ![First Split Example](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/cs229_trees_10.png)